LJPZebra/OLU/Fiber_coupling.md

 *   Switch off the laser shutter
 *   Detach the single mode fiber from the coupling unit
 *   Attach the negative curvature broad band hollow core [fiber](https://github.com/vbormuth/OLU/files/9039097/PMC-C-K9005.B2_delivered_2019-01-16.pdf) to the coupling unit.
-*   position the powermeter before the coupling lens and adjust the power to about ???mW.
+*   Position the powermeter before the coupling lens and adjust the power to about ???mW.
 * Install an FC/PC adaptor plate and fix to it the other end of the fiber.
 Install the powermeter just after the fiber to measure the transmitted laser power.
 * Open again the laser shutter.
 You should measure laser transmission through the fiber.
 * Now adjust the mirrors M2 and M3 as was discribed in the video until you get > 90% laser transmission.